High Rollers Casino: Gameplay

-Release

-The game was published by Mud Duck Productions, and launched in North America at a discounted MSRP of $19.99.

 Reception

 High Rollers Casino was generally ignored by critics not receiving the minimum requirement of four reviews for Metacritic to assign a score.
 The reviews it did receive were generally mixed.
 Xbox Nation Magazine (XBN) awarded the game a 7/10, while Team Xbox assigned a score of 3/10.

 Ivan Sulic of IGN gave the game a 1/10, criticizing every aspect of the game from the music to the graphics and gameplay.
 Sulic even called the camera flawed, saying "How can a gambling game have an awful camera system?"
 He also question the lack of multiplayer.
 It remains one of the lowest rated games in IGN history.